Why Credit Score is Important

 New Credit Inquiries

 A smaller portion of your score is decided by how many new inquiries you have at one time.
-Credit card churners stand to lose points here, as do people who are applying for a lot of credit cards or loans at one time (potentially common if you're home or car shopping).
+People who are applying for a lot of credit cards or loans at one time (potentially common if you're home or car shopping) appear desperate for funds.

 Types of Credit